 As our country responds to the COVID-19 (coronavirus) pandemic, many states have moved forward in banning non-essential business.
 As a result, coffee shops and cafes are being limited to pickup only.
 Coffee shop owners have several tough decisions to make in these unprecedented times; none more important than how to best protect yourself and your employees.

 As the leading mobile ordering app for coffee shops, we are working hard to empower owners in as many ways as possible.
-In addition to waiving our commission fee through at least May 1st, we are working hard to collect and distribute best practices during this crisis to safely provide a lifeline and keep your doors open as long as possible.
+In addition to waiving our commission fee for at least your first 30 days, we are working hard to collect and distribute best practices during this crisis to safely provide a lifeline and keep your doors open as long as possible.

 Once dine-in experiences are addressed, the other exposure hot spot is the in-person transaction.
 The safest bet is to go mobile-only, but if you offer in-person transactions you’ll want to address three major areas:

 Step 1: Eliminate cash transactions.
 This eliminates an exchange from the customer and makes it more manageable to keep a sterile environment behind the counter and your baristas safe.